-18. The reporting institution should classify each of its off-balance sheet exposures into one of the following 18 standard items and report the principal amount and the RWA of each exposure based on the instructions set out in Section C.

-19. Credit conversion factors (CCFs) for items I to 9 are set out in section 71(1) of the BCR.
-CCFs for items 10 to 18 are set out in sections 71(2) and 73 of the BCR (also see paragraphs 20 to 22 for explanation).
+- 19. The reporting institution should classify each of its off-balance sheet exposures into the appropriate standard items listed below and report the principal amount and the RWA of each exposure based on the instructions set out in Section C. - 20.
+Credit conversion factors (CCFs) for items 1 to 9 are set out in section 71(1) of the BCR.
+CCFs for items 10 to 17 and 24 are set out in sections 71(2) and 73 of the BCR respectively (also see paragraphs 21 to 25 for explanation).

 Item Nature of item

-- 1. Direct credit substitutes
+1. Direct credit substitutes

-- 2. Transaction-related contingencies
+2. Transaction-related contingencies

-- 3. Trade-related contingencies
+3. Trade-related contingencies

-- 4. Asset sales with recourse
+4. Asset sales with recourse

-- 5. Forward asset purchases
+5. Forward asset purchases

-- 6. Partly paid-up shares and securities
+6. Partly paid-up shares and securities

-- 7. Forward forward deposits placed
+7. Forward forward deposits placed